apache/apisix/docs/en/latest/plugins/body-transformer.md

 ### Transform between JSON and XML SOAP

-The following example demonstrates how to transform the request body from JSON to XML and the response body from XML to JSON when working with a SOAP upstream service.
+The following example demonstrates how to transform the request body from JSON to XML and the response body from XML to JSON when working with a SOAP Upstream service.

 Start the sample SOAP service: